 That's fine.
 We do request however, that you consider letting us continue to link to your game's page; all this can do is get you more visitors, which can't be a bad thing.

 We in no way intend to violate your intellectual property or copyright rights.
-If you believe that our hosting of your game somehow does so, please get in touch.
+If you believe that our hosting of your game does so in any fashion, please get in touch.

 While we'd like to be the primary source for as few active titles as possible (to allow us to focus on abandoned games and those unavailable through other means), we do understand that web hosting can be costly, especially if you're releasing free games.